Survivors’ and Dependents’ Educational Assistance program

 What benefits can I get?

-We’ll make a monthly payment to your school to help cover the cost of:
+We’ll send you a monthly payment to help you cover the cost of:

 - College or graduate degree programs